Table of Contents

 1. Use data to drive decisions about employee career growth

 Want to remove bias from deciding who gets that promotion?
 Use data.
-If you don’t have a tool in place to track employee accomplishments, peer and managerial feedback, and other factors, get one.
+If you don’t have a tool in place to track employee accomplishments, constructive peer and managerial feedback, and other factors, get one.
 Set a goal to research options by the end of quarter and pitch it to leadership the quarter after that.

 2. Standardize career growth

 Make sure everyone’s on the same playing field: Devise a standard list of questions to ask when making a decision regarding a promotion.
 This ensures your decision is fair and inclusive — and well documented.
 Set a goal to devise the question list by end of quarter, and roll it out to hiring managers by the end of next quarter.

 3. Track who gets mentorship opportunities — and if it’s unfair, fix it

 Keep track of who in your company is being offered mentorships and growth opportunities, including conference funding, special training, and executive advising.
 At the end of each quarter, use our worksheet to examine who’s on that list.
 Don’t make excuses if the data shows you a truth you aren’t comfortable with — it’s time to keep calm and fix the issue.

 We hope this guide and associated worksheet set will help you track and measure diversity, inclusion, equity, and bias in your company.
 These are top concerns for organizations around the world, but being concerned is not enough.
 It is time to close the gap.

 That’s where we come in.